Rasie1/adventures-of-lena/README.md

 # Adventures of Lena

 This is a platformer game written for my girlfriend's birthday using Haskell and SDL2.
 Upon completing each level, score was sent to my server.
-After that, I sent the score to her bank account :) (server url in config is wrong)
+After that, I sent the score to her bank account :)

 # Install